sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 #### 3.2.3.1 DHCP Snooping Counters DB

-The following counters will be added to capture statistics.
-This section is TBD.
+The following counters are added to capture statistics.

   Error receiving from DHCP snooping socket
   DHCP message too big
-  Error sending from DHCP snooping socket
   Illegal source IP address in snooped packet
   Illegal source MAC in snooped packet
+  Error sending from DHCP snooping socket
   Number of DHCP messages intercepted
   Number of DHCP messages processed
   Number of DHCP messages filtered
   Number of DHCP messages forwarded
-  Number of DHCP message tx failures
   Rx REL or DECL from client not in bindings db
   Number of bindings added to bindings table
-  Number of bindings removed from bindings table Number of DHCP messages dropped as static binding exists
+  Number of bindings removed from bindings table Number of DHCP messages dropped due to MAC verification failure or server frames received on untrusted ports Number of DHCP messages dropped as static binding exists
-  Packets discarded on unsupported outgoing interface Packets dropped due to no outgoing interface
+  Packets dropped due to no outgoing interface or interface down

 ## 3.3 COPP